Updated December 2017

 HARP® stands for the Home Affordable Refinance Program®.
 This program is a federally backed mortgage refinance designed to help homeowners refinance their homes at today’s historically low rates.
 HARP® refinances have helped nearly 3.5 million households per the Federal Housing Finance Agency.
 Its success earned the program a few extensions over the recent years—most recently, and finally through December 31, 2018.

-HARP is unique in that borrowers that owe more on their mortgage than their home is worth can now get new low rates in a HARP refinance.
-This programs is designed to help homeowners get back into financial stability with their mortgages.
-Most homeowners in the HARP program were able to reduce their monthly mortgage payments with a lower interest rate after the refinance.
+The HARP® program is unique in that borrowers who owe more on their mortgage than their home is worth can now get new low rates via HARP® refinance.
+This program is designed to help homeowners get back into financial stability with their mortgages.
+Most homeowners in the HARP® program were able to reduce their monthly mortgage payments at a lower interest rate after the refinance.

-- Your property must be a primary residence, a 1-unit second home, or a 1-4 unit investment property.
-Some Condos are eligible.
+- Your property is a primary residence, a second home, or an investment property.
+Condos may be eligible.

-- You must have an 80% or higher loan-to-value ratio – This can be calculated by dividing the money you owe on your home by the value of your home.
+- Your loan-to-value ratio is higher than 80%.
+You can calculate your LTV by dividing the money you owe on your home by the value of the home.

-HARP 2.0 refinance information for 2016.
-Get qualified for the HARP refinance program before it expires at the end of 2016.
-Free quotes here on Mortgage.info.
+HARP® refinance information has been updated for 2017.
+Get qualified for the HARP® refinance program before it expires by the end of 2018.
+Free quotes are accessible here at mortgage.info.